Losses deepen in Q3 for Saudi pilgrimage sites developer

 The firm, which runs the Jabal Omar complex of hotels and property within walking distance of the Grand Mosque in the Muslim holy city of Mecca, was hit hard when the coronavirus outbreak reduced pilgrimages.

-It attributed the result to taxation and an increase in expenses after the expiry of pandemic-related waivers on some financial charges.
+It attributed the result to tax provisions and an increase in expenses after the expiry of pandemic-related waivers on some financial charges.

 Revenue for the first nine months of this year was also slightly lower on the year.